mobilekosmos/moralis-sdk-android/Readme.md

 *Feel free to make Pull Requests to simplify the needed steps.

 ## Disclaimer
-This is a proof of work, not ready for production yet, work in progress.
+This is a proof of concept, not ready for production yet, work in progress.

 ⭐️ Star me: if you want this project to progress please star it, every star counts!